Toyota 3S-GTE Engine Specs, Performance, Upgrades, Reliability

 • 5th Gen: Longer injectors lie closer to intake ports.
 Slightly smaller air-to-air intercooler.
 Ignition system updates.
 New valve cover design.
 Oil cooler removed.

-Again, this is not an exhaustive list of all of the differences between the 3S-GTE engines.
 As the generations progress the updates help improve horsepower and torque.
 There were some interesting updates on the 5th gen engine that seem like downgrades.
 However, the engine still offers the same 256 horsepower output as the 4th gen engines.

 Those looking to swap a 3S-GTE engine will likely find the 3rd and 4th gen engines to be the most capable.
 Unfortunately, the 4th engine was only in the Toyota Caldina which was not available in US markets (as with the 5th gen engine, too).